Uawsscu/Go-demo/README.md

             POSTGRES_DB: "go_demo"
       ```

-3. **Start the Database Container:** In the same directory where your docker-compose.yml file is located,
+3. **Start Container:** In the same directory where your docker-compose.yml file is located,

    ```
    docker-compose up -d